top of page

 International Association of Lighting Designers (IALD), Associate Member

-Lighting Certified, National Council for the Qualification of Lighting Professions
+National Council on Qualifications for the Lighting Professions (NCQLP), Lighting Certified

 SERVICE